Pronator Syndrome

 What is Pronator Syndrome?

 Pronator syndrome is a constellation of symptoms caused by the entrapment of the median nerve at the elbow.
-The median nerve is one of the three nerves which supply sensory and motor function to the upper extremity.
-It runs the length of the arm beginning in the axilla, and its branches end in the fingers.
+The median nerve is one of the three nerves that supply sensory and motor functions to the upper extremity.
+It runs the arm’s length, beginning in the axilla, and its branches end in the fingers.
 In Pronator Syndrome, compression of the nerve occurs at the elbow.
 Entrapment of the median nerve can also occur at the wrist, causing Carpal Tunnel Syndrome, or at the forearm, causing Anterior Interosseous Nerve Syndrome.

-Entrapment and compression of the median nerve results from swelling and inflammation of the structures surrounding the median nerve as it passes through the elbow.
-Risk factors for the development of Pronator Syndrome include hypothyroidism, diabetes, and activities which require pronation of the forearm, which is the act of rotating the forearm from a palms up to palms down position.
+Entrapment and compression of the median nerve result from swelling and inflammation of the structures surrounding the median nerve as it passes through the elbow.
+Risk factors for developing pronator syndrome include hypothyroidism, diabetes, and activities that require pronation of the forearm, which is the act of rotating the forearm from a palm-up to a palm-down position.

 Pronator syndrome typically causes an aching pain in the forearm.
 The hand muscles are weakened, and grip and fine motor movements may be affected.
 Numbness and tingling may occur in the thumb and index finger.